Single Sign-On (SSO)

 What is Single Sign-On (SSO)?

-SSO is an acronym for Single sign-on.
+SSO is an acronym which stands for Single sign-on.

 It is an authentication scheme that allows a user to log in with a single ID to any of several related, yet independent, software systems.